 Students are expected to arrive on time for school.
-After 8:30 AM, students are considered tardy.
+After 8:30 AM, students are officially tardy.
 Students arriving after this time must enter the building through the main entrance, stop by the office, and be recorded as tardy.
+Students are also considered tardy when they are late for class.
+Over eight (8) unexcused tardies will result in an Attendance Hearing.